Welcome + NewcomersPlanning your first visit

 Music at St. Andrew's

 For those interested in music, five vocal and handbell choirs play on rotating Sundays during the 10:00 am service as well as at special services throughout the year.
-Our concert series, Music for Meditation, takes place on the first Sunday of the month from October to April.
+Our annual concert series, 2023-24: Organ Recital Series, takes place on the first Sunday of the month from October to April.

 Leaders in Liturgy